A Late Quartet: Development

 To learn how to play the string instruments, the actors had individual coaches who specialized in their respective instruments.
 Zilberman filmed the Brentano String Quartet perform Op.
 131 with five cameras capturing five separate angles, which he then edited into "video-boards" that the actors studied.
 The aide helped them simulate their individual shots during production.

 Casting

+The principal cast was announced in January 2011.
 The film features members of the Brooklyn Parkinson's Group in the scene where Peter is in a physical therapy class.
 For the scenes where Peter's Parkinson's becomes apparent, there were two coaches on set, Pamela Quinn and Joy Esterberg.
 Nina Lee, cellist of the Brentano String Quartet, plays herself in the film.
 David Redden, legendary auctioneer and Vice-Chairman of Sotheby's, also plays himself in the film.
 Members of the Attacca String Quartet play student musicians in the Juilliard class scenes.

 Filming

+Principal photography began in January 2011.
 The film's stage performances were filmed in the Metropolitan Museum of Art's Grace Rainey Rogers Auditorium, the same stage where the Guarneri Quartet gave its farewell concert in 2009.
-A Late Quartet was the first production to be granted permission to shoot inside the Frick Collection.
+A Late Quartet was the first production for which the Frick Collection allowed producers to shoot inside its building.